marcboeker/gmail-to-sqlite/README.md

 5. Open the [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) and create a new consent screen.
 You only need to provide a name and contact data.
 6. Next open [Create OAuth client ID](https://console.cloud.google.com/apis/credentials/oauthclient) and create credentials for a `Desktop app`.
 Download the credentials file and save it under `credentials.json` in the root of this repository.

+Here is a detailed guide on how to create the credentials: [https://developers.google.com/gmail/api/quickstart/python#set_up_your_environment](https://developers.google.com/gmail/api/quickstart/python#set_up_your_environment).

 ## Usage

 ### Sync all emails

-1. Run the script: `python main.py sync --data-dir path/to/your/data` where `--<data-dir>` is the path, where all data is stored.
-This creates a SQLite database in `<data-dir>/messages.db` and store the user credentials under `<data-dir>/credentials.json`.
+1. Run the script: `python main.py sync --data-dir path/to/your/data` where `--<data-dir>` is the path where all data is stored.
+This creates a SQLite database in `<data-dir>/messages.db` and stores the user credentials under `<data-dir>/credentials.json`.
-2. After the script has finished, you can query the database using e.g. the `sqlite3` command line tool: `sqlite3 <data-dir>/messages.db`.
+2. After the script has finished, you can query the database using, for example, the `sqlite3` command line tool: `sqlite3 <data-dir>/messages.db`.
-3. You can run the script again to download new emails.
-It will only add emails that are not already in the database and update the `last_indexed` timestamp, the `is_read` flag and the `labels` .
-At the moment, the script will sync all emails again.
-This will be improved in the future.
+3. You can run the script again to sync all new messages.
+Provide `--full-sync` to force a full sync.
+However, this will only update the read status, the labels, and the last indexed timestamp for existing messages.

-## Note

-As the script also stores the raw email in the database, the database can become quite large.
-If you don't need the raw emails, you can use the `--exclude-raw` flag to not store them in the database.
+### Sync a single message

+`python main.py sync-message --data-dir path/to/your/data --message-id <message-id>`

 ## Commandline parameters

 ```
-usage: main.py [-h] [--data-dir DATA_DIR] [--update] {sync}
+usage: main.py [-h] [--data-dir DATA_DIR] [--update] {sync, sync-message}

 Main commands:
 sync                    Sync emails from Gmail to the database.
+sync-message            Sync a single message from Gmail to the database.

 --data-dir DATA_DIR     Path to the directory where all data is stored.
---only-new           Fetch new emails after the last sync.
+--full-sync             Force a full sync.
+--message-id MESSAGE_ID Sync only the message with the given message id.
---exclude-raw        Do not store the raw email in the database.
+--exclude-raw           Do not store the raw message in the database.
 ```

 ## Schema